benswinney/kube-homelab-multinode/README.md

 If you're short on resources, proxy01/02 could be combined with etcd01/02, or if you're even shorter on resources, you could run your Etcd services on your Master nodes within a Stacked nodes configuration.

-## Differences between Stacked and External Etcd Nodes Configurations
+## Differences between Stacked Master and External Etcd Nodes Configurations

-> TLDR -
-> Stacked : All Master and Etcd Services are ran on the same node, but HA provided by multiple Master nodes (A minimum of 3 nodes)
+`TLDR - Stacked : Master and Etcd Services are ran on the same node, but HA provided by multiple Master nodes (A minimum of 3 nodes)
-> External Etcd : Stacked Master services run on seperate nodes to the Etcd Services (A minimum of 6 nodes)
+External Etcd : Etcd run on seperate nodes to the Master (A minimum of 6 nodes)`

 ### Stacked Master and Etcd Topology

-A Stacked Master and Etcd cluster is a topology where the distributed database (*Source of all truth*) provided by Etcd is stacked on top of the master nodes.
+A Stacked Master and Etcd cluster is a topology where the distributed data storage cluster (*Source of all truth*) provided by Etcd is stacked on top of the master nodes.

-Each master node runs an instance of the api-server, scheduler, and controller-manager.
-The api-server is exposed to worker nodes using a load balancer (e.g. HAProxy).
-A local Etcd member is created and this Etcd member communicates only with the api-server running on this same node.
-The same applies to the local controller-manager and scheduler instances.
+Each master node runs an instance of the `kube-apiserver`, `kube-scheduler`, and `kube-controller-manager`.
+The `kube-apiserver` is exposed to worker nodes using a load balancer (e.g. HAProxy).
+A local Etcd member is created and this Etcd member communicates only with the `kube-apiserver` running on this same node.
+The same applies to the local `kube-controller-manager` and `kube-scheduler` instances.

 This topology couples the master and Etcd members on the same node where they run.
 It is simpler to set up than a cluster with external Etcd nodes, and simpler to manage for replication.